 - – W-R39 C1 300m then by continuous swifts

-- weather: overcast and cloudy in a.m.; some sun in the p.m. then getting cloudy and overcast rain shower at end of day while setting up tent then to cloudy with clear spots (see moon shot)
+- weather: overcast and cloudy in a.m.; some sun in the p.m. then getting cloudy and overcast rain shower at end of the day while setting up the tent, then to cloudy with clear spots (see moon shot)

 - campsite: CRCS04 River right up small embankment; room for perhaps 2 4-person tents or multiple 2-person